 Below are a list of frequently asked questions about senior living at United Zion Retirement Community.

-- Are you building new independent living apartments in Lancaster County, PA?
+- Are you building new senior independent living apartments in Lancaster County, PA?

-We just completed 10 new one-bedroom, one-bath senior apartments here in Lititz.
+We completed 10 new one-bedroom, one-bath senior apartments here in Lititz in the Fall of 2018.
 Each apartment is in our main building with convenient indoor access to dining, wellness, chapel, salon service, and more.
 Learn more here or call (717) 627-8421 to talk with us or schedule a tour.

 - What qualifications are necessary for residency?